vmware/differential-datalog/doc/tutorial/tutorial.md

    }
 ```

-These 5 kinds of statements (`for`, `if`, `switch`, `var`, blocks enclosed in braces) can be nested in
+These 5 kinds of statements (`for`, `if`, `switch`, `var`, blocks enclosed in braces) can be nested
-arbitrary ways.
+in arbitrary ways.
 When using this syntax semicolons must be used as separators between statements.
-Also
-note that the `if` statement is not an expression, and thus the `else` clause is not required when using
+Also note that the `if` statement is not an expression, and thus the `else` clause is not required
-this syntax.
+when using this syntax.
 The DDlog compiler translates such programs in regular DDlog programs.

 ## Modules

-It is often desirable to decompose a DDlog program into multiple files for modularity and code
+Modules make it easy to write DDlog programs that span multiple files.
+DDlog supports a simple
-reuse.
-DDlog supports a simple module system, where each file is a separate module, and the module
+module system, where each file is a separate module, and the module hierachy matches the directory
-hierachy matches the directory structure.
+structure.

 Let's create a file called `mod1.dl` that declares a single relation `R1`: